3 wallpaper bedroom designs that will have you wanting to transform your own bedrooms into the emblematic warmth and luxury of a Vermont Inn.

 Where to Begin?

-I want to first acknowledge that I have never ever had a room with wallpaper before, though I have longed for it for years.
+I want first to acknowledge that I have never ever had a room with wallpaper before, though I have longed for it for years.
 I was forever being talked out of it;

 - “Wallpaper rooms make it difficult to sell a home.

-- Wallpaper is a huge project.
+- Wallpaper is a massive project.

 - Removal is disastrous.